Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Computing CCE --- practical considerations

-\section{COMPUTING CCE --- PRACTICAL CONSIDERATIONS}
+\section{Computing CCE --- practical considerations}

+In this section, we provide an algorithm for computing CCE, as well as practical considerations that may prove helpful if compute is limited.

-\subsection{Algorithm to Compute CCE for a Model}
+\subsection{Algorithm to compute CCE for a model}

-Assuming an existing implementation of the MCMD (which can be easily derived from Equation \ref{eq:mcmd} after a choice of kernel), we employ Algorithm \ref{alg:mcmd-steps} to compute CCE values for a given model $f$, embedder $\varphi$, and set of g.t. samples $\mathcal{S} = (x_i, y_i)_{i=1}^{n}$.
+Assuming an existing implementation of the MCMD (which can be easily derived from Equation \ref{eq:mcmd} after a choice of kernel), we employ Algorithm \ref{alg:mcmd-steps} to compute CCE values across a grid $\mathcal{G} \subset \mathcal{X}$ for a given model $f$, embedder $\varphi$, and set of ground-truth samples $\mathcal{S} = (x_i, y_i)_{i=1}^{n}$.